ThreeAcesdev/ThreeAces/README.md

-# HeldCoin development tree
+# ThreeAces development tree

-HeldCoin is a PoS-based cryptocurrency.
+ThreeAces is a PoS-based cryptocurrency.

 Rpcport - 45523

-HLDC is dependent upon libsecp256k1 by sipa, the sources for which can be found here: https://github.com/bitcoin/secp256k1
+ACES is dependent upon libsecp256k1 by sipa, the sources for which can be found here: https://github.com/bitcoin/secp256k1

 Install